Capstone-Projects-2023-Fall/project-language-learning-discord-bot/documentation/docs/api-specification/design-api-intro.md

     - Parameters: self, language
     - Returns: An array of practice activities

+- getFlashcards(self, language):
+    - Retrieves flashcards based on the specified language.
+    - Pre-conditions: None
+    - Parameters: self, language
+    - Returns: An array of flashcard activities

+- getUsrFlashcards(self, unit_choice, language):
+    - Confirms with the database that it can successfully access a user's flashcard data.
+    - Pre-conditions: None
+    - Parameters: self, unit_choice, language
+    - Returns: A success string if the database could find a user's flashcard data

+- readProgress(self, language):
+    - Reads the user's conditions and determines if the user's progress is valid or not in the database.
+    - Pre-conditions: None
+    - Parameters: self, language
+    - Returns: Prints a success string if the client can read the user's progress in the database

 - getRandomQuiz(self, language):
     - Selects and returns a random quiz for the specified language.
     - Pre-conditions: None